dev-sheikh-ali/Template/README.md

 ## Features
 - **Custom User Authentication**: Registration, login, email verification, password reset, and profile management using Django Allauth.
-- **Shopping Cart & Checkout**: Add products to a shopping cart, proceed to checkout, and manage orders.
-- **Course Management**: View and manage educational content including videos, documents, and resources.
-- **Subscriptions**: Users can subscribe to services or newsletters.
 - **Pages Module**: Static pages such as FAQs, About Us, and Contact are handled through the `pages` app.
 - **Admin Interface**: Customizable Django admin panel to manage all models and users.
 - **Responsive Frontend**: Frontend designed using Tailwind CSS and Flowbite components.